akash5100/blog/_posts/2024-01-15-embeddings.markdown

 Yo, what we saw above is just a simple dot product, there are 2 ways that I learned:

-1. Get the latent factors (embeddings) and predict scores with simple Dot products.
-When data is simple and big I assume. more fast? efficiency?
+1. Get the latent factors (embeddings) and predict scores with simple Dot products. when data is simple and big I assume, for more speed and efficiency?
 2. Other is to get the latent factors and concat them (movies_embs + user_embs) and pass them to neural net layers. --The Deep Learning Approach

 Look below the image of Google play's rec sys.